Peter Soteropoulos: Biography

-A native of Danvers, Massachusetts, Soteropoulos played college baseball at the University of Connecticut.
+A native of Peabody, Massachusetts, Soteropoulos played college baseball at the University of Connecticut.
+As a freshman in 2000, he posted a 7–4 record on the mound with a 2.89 ERA, earning All-Big East Rookie Team honors.
 In 2001, he batted .364 with 60 hits, tossed 18 innings on the mound with a 4.50 ERA, and was named a third-team all-Big East Conference selection.
 After the 2001 season, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.
+In his junior season in 2002, he was named All-Big East Conference second-team, while batting .371 with 46 RBI, and going 2–1 on the mound with a 1.33 ERA.
 As a senior at UConn, he was a first-team all-Big East selection, batting .381 with 43 RBI.

-In 2003, he was a member of the silver medal-winning Greek National Baseball Team at the 2003 European Baseball Championship.
+In 2003, Soteropoulos was a member of the silver medal-winning Greek National Baseball Team at the 2003 European Baseball Championship, appearing in 2 games, recording a win vs Russia.
 He was selected by the St. Louis Cardinals in the 40th round of the 2003 MLB Draft.
-He played in the Cardinals' system in 2003 with the New Jersey Cardinals, and in 2004 with the Peoria Chiefs.
-He competed for the homestanding Greek team in the 2004 Athens Olympics, posting a 0–1 record on the mound.
+He played in the Cardinals' system in 2003 with the Johnson City Cardinals and the New Jersey Cardinals, and in 2004 with the Peoria Chiefs, compiling a 2–2 record with a 3.29 ERA in 44 games.
+He competed for the home standing Greek team in the 2004 Athens Olympics, posting a 0–1 record on the mound.